 Content related to the 5 Organizing Concepts (patient-centered care, professionalism, evidence-based practice, communication and informatics) can be further defined.
 For example, communication covers content related to therapeutic communication, reporting care and documentation, while patient-centered care covers content related to the nursing process and self-care.
 The related content for these Organizing Concepts thread through courses where appropriate.
-For example, an overview of the nursing process, assessment and nursing diagnosis.
+For example, an overview of the nursing process is discussed in fundamentals along with a focus on the first two steps of the nursing process, assessment and nursing diagnosis.
 The focus of the second nursing course is planning, and the focus of the third nursing course implementation.
 Finally, the focus of the last nursing course is evaluation, each course building on the growing expertise of students in the previous steps of the nursing process.
 The Integrated Concepts again thread through these content areas as appropriate.